Richard-Rodrigues8/Richard-Rodrigues8/README.md

-<h1 align="left">Hi, I'm Richard Rodrigues</h1>
+### Hi!
+I'm Richard Rodrigues 🖐🏼

-## About ME 💬 :
-### - I'm a 16-year-old programming worshipper from Brazil, and I seek to devote myself more and more in my profession.
+## - I'm a 16-year-old programming worshipper from Brazil, and I seek to devote myself more and more in my profession.
 - 💻 Junior Web Developer
 ### - Learning :
 - 🔥 Angular